rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Server-side Template Injection/Custom Payload.md

 searchfunc('warning')
 ```
 The reason we are searching for `warning` is because, this class imports Python's `sys` module, and from `sys`, we can reach the `os` module.
+> Note: This is not the only module that can be used for SSTI exploitation.
+For example, the `_io._IOBase` module can be utilized to read local files.
+Read more [here](https://kleiber.me/blog/2021/10/31/python-flask-jinja2-ssti-example/).

 3. We will now attempt to reach the `import` by walking through the hierarchy.
 ```python
 x = s.__class__.mro()[1].__subclasses__()